Browse I Ching Hexagrams

 of the I Ching

 38: Diverging Interests

-An image of estrangement is indicated here.
-One example used in ancient Chinese texts is how when brothers and sisters marry, they grow apart, since their allegiances now lie with new family groups.
-Though they will remain close enough to successfully deal with problems and share minor interests, they will be unable to undertake anything big together.
-Simply put, when people grow apart — even for the most natural of reasons — their points of view, values and interests start to diverge.
+Some level of estrangement is indicated.
+For example, when brothers and sisters marry, they grow apart, since their allegiances lie with new families.
+Though they will remain close enough to deal with problems and share minor interests, they will be unable to undertake great projects together.
+Simply put, when people grow apart -- even for the most natural of reasons -- their points of view, values and interests diverge.

-Diverging interests bring opposition into the world of human affairs.
-And when differences morph into alienation and enmity, no good results.
-But when opposition takes the form of healthy competition, or when contrasting energies or positions are seen as part of the natural order of things, good fortune is still possible.
+Different natures and interests bring opposition into the world of human affairs.
+If opposition drifts into alienation and enmity, there are no good results.
+But when opposition takes the form of healthy competition, or when it is just part of the natural order of things and is recognized as such, good fortune is still possible for the relationship.

 When diverging interests make a situation seem stagnant or futile, remember that there are always creative possibilities inherent in polarities.
 One is reminded of the interplay of the opposites, yin and yang, that is fundamental to life itself.
 And, as the symbol of the Tao illustrates, the yin and the yang each have the seed of the other residing within them.

 When opposition has its roots in issues of principle, hold to your integrity and individuality.
 Let go of vulgar or base people who do not share your values.
 With both people and companies, one measure of stature is the quality of one’s competition.

 Explore Any I Ching Hexagram

 Click on an I Ching hexagram below to learn more about its individual message and the profound insight it provides for your life, decisions, relationships, or whatever is on your mind!